Chinxeleer/peterfield-website/README.md

-# PFT Launchpad — Peterfield Technologies E-Commerce Store
+# PFT Launchpad — Peterfield Technologies Store

 The official online store for Peterfield Technologies Pvt Ltd — a Harare-based network and IT solutions company.
 Built for seamless retail and dealer purchasing of networking equipment, IT hardware, and enterprise solutions.